Rosso84/Crossplattform-mobileApp/README.md

 ## For norske : les dokumentasjonen. ##

 # About this application
-This was from a school exam in agile project where kolonial.no was our target.
+This was a school exam in agile project where kolonial.no was our client.
 Our mission was to give this company a new idea or solution to their existing system.
 We were a group of 8 people who decided to make a webpage with an application similar to it in only 2 weeks.
-Our idea was the possibility to subscribe  to groceries.
-So we copied their current application and added some new functionalities.
+Our idea was to add a new subscribtion option.

 I decided to try to take care of the mobile application on my own even though i had very little knowledge in hybrid applications.
 The app is not fully completed yet due to short period of developementtime, but i will hopefully